Think you have a solid handle on the entourage effect?

 - Caryophyllene-Oxide, a terpene found in lemon balm plants, shows promise as an anticoagulant (17) in concert with other compounds.

-- Nerolidol, a terpene encountered naturally in oranges, may have sedative properties when working in tandem with certain compounds (18).
+- Nerolidol, a terpene encountered in oranges, may have sedative properties when working in tandem with certain compounds (18).

 - Phytol, a terpene found in green tea, may act chemically on the human, in synergy with nonpsychoactive compound CBG (19).